Books

 Great Cars of the 20th Century (with Arch Brown).
 Lincolnwood, Ill.: Publications Intl.
 1998.
 German edition: Traumautos des 20.
 Jahrhunderts.
 Muller: 1998.
 This one is so rare that I can’t find an image of the dust jacket on the web.
 Nevertheless, the publisher had a good run out of it.
 There’s more than one way to skin a cat: Publications International just vacuumed all the articles Arch and I had written for them and threw this together with their usually excellent color photos.
 If you think of something as a “great car,” chances are it’s in here.

 Illustrated Chrysler Buyer’s Guide, Osceola,Wis., Motorbooks International, 1996.
-The last (Thank God, you’re saying) of my paperback Buyer’s Guides, in which you must now ignore everything I said about prices and investment potential.
+The last (Thank God, you’re saying) of my paperback Buyer’s Guides, in which you must now ignore everything I said about prices and investment potential back in 1996.
 Two cars dominate interest in the postwar Chryslers: the Town & Country “lumber wagons” (convertibles in particular) built shortly after the war; and the 300 “Letter Series” which ran from 1955 to 1965.
 But Chrysler built many lesser models of great appeal to collectors, and the best of them are considered here.

 Illustrated Dodge Buyer’s Guide, Osceola, Wis., Motorbooks International, 1995.
-The penultimate Buyer’s Guides for Motorbooks International.
-Pay no attention to what I said about the prices.
+The penultimate Buyer’s Guide for Motorbooks International.
+Pay no attention to what I said about the current values.
 Was there a Dodge worth buying before the Red Ram V-8?
-Hmm.
-I think so, but don’t hold me to it, I forget what I wrote here.
-But Dodge built some great cars in the Fifties, Sixties, and Seventies.
+Possibly…I think so, but don’t hold me to it.
+Dodge built some great cars in the Fifties, Sixties, and Seventies.
 The best of them are here, with specs, production figures and photos.

 Hudson: The Classic Postwar Years 1946-1957.
 Osceola, Wis.: Motorbooks International, 1993.
 New edition of the 1977 original.
 Only one man, George Mason of Nash-Kelvinator, realized after World War II that the Big Three (GM, Chrysler, Ford) would eventually wipe out the small independents.
 Mason started courting Hudson in 1948, finally got them in 1953.
-Meanwhile he was encouraging Packard to merger with Studebaker, hoping to put them all together.
-He didn’t succeed, and the big Hudsons and Nashes vanished after 1957; but Hudson in those years produced unique cars by engineers who weren’t beholden to anybody, and dominated NASCAR racing from 1952 to 1954.
+Meanwhile he was encouraging Packard to merge with Studebaker, hoping to put them all together.
+He didn’t succeed, and the big Hudsons and Nashes vanished after 1957; but Hudson in those years produced unique cars by engineers who weren’t beholden to anybody, and Hudson also dominated NASCAR racing from 1952 to 1954.

 Collectible Cars Price Guide 1993.
 Lincolnwood, Illinois: Publications International; New York: Signet, 1992.
 It seemed like a good idea at the time, but unless they were willing to go the full periodical route (a field that’s already overpopulated), the publishers were doomed to find this book out of date almost from the moment of publication.
 It happened to arrive with a temporary deflation in collector car prices, which further affected the prices we so diligently researched from sales and auctions.
 Nice try but no cigar.